 Offer homeowners multiple types of assessments

-Several successful residential energy efficiency programs offered multiple types of home energy assessments to appeal to a range of homeowner interests and needs.
+Several successful residential energy efficiency programs offered multiple types of home energy assessments to appeal to a wider spectrum of homeowner interests and needs.
 These ranged from online home assessments to brief walk-throughs to full diagnostic testing.
 A comprehensive evaluation of over 140 energy efficiency programs across the U.S. found that programs offering participants more than one option for home assessments were more successful than those that did not.
-Low-cost and less time-intensive assessment options allowed homeowners with fewer upgrade needs, more time constraints, or financial limits to participate.
-The evaluation found that offering a simplified pathway to participation, without energy modeling or diagnostic testing, could attract more contractors to participate in programs.
-More comprehensive and intensive assessments, however, may be more likely to motivate homeowners to undertake energy efficiency upgrades according to a 2014 Resources for the Future study, so it is important to offer these more comprehensive assessments to customers who are interested.
+Some have found that more comprehensive assessments can motivate customers to undertake deeper energy upgrades, as noted in a 2015 Resources for the Future study.
+For others, low-cost, less time-intensive assessments can attract homeowners with less need for improvement, time, or funds to invest.
+Offering more basic and more advanced assessment options gives customers an anchor, or reference point, and enables them to choose the best method to begin the upgrade process based on their needs and resources.

 - RePower Bainbridge offered interested homeowners two pathways for participating in the program: pay a fee for an in-depth assessment with diagnostic equipment performed by a BPI-certified contractor or start with a more basic, free home assessment conducted by a RePower Bainbridge energy advisor.
 The free assessment provided homeowners with a customized list of the three highest priority recommended energy upgrades, information about the home’s seasonal and base-load energy usage, information about non-energy benefits of upgrades, rebate availability, and recommendations for local home performance contractors.
 With the paid assessment, homeowners receive a detailed energy use report for their home, an Energy Performance Score, energy upgrade recommendations, and a comparison of the home’s current energy costs to estimated costs following recommended upgrades.
 Through the program, 900 basic assessments were completed and 306 comprehensive audits were conducted.
 The basic assessments led to an 11.4 percent conversion rate, while the comprehensive audits led to a 40 percent conversion rate, resulting in 124 upgrades out of the program’s 606 total.